sophiastan/cost-estimate-api/README.md

 # Estimate API Service

-This project provides an API service for estimating the cost and price of a project.
-It models a simplified workflow for a paving contractor who needs to provide customers with a price based on various factors such as labor, materials, equipment, and duration.
+This project provides an API service for estimating project costs and prices using CRUD operations to manage estimates in a database.
+It models a streamlined workflow for paving contractors who need to provide accurate pricing to customers based on factors such as labor, materials, equipment, and time.

 ## Prerequisites